aai-institute/pyDVL/docs/how-to-guides/how-to-scale-up-if-with-parallel.md

 ### Sequential Computation

-The simplest way to compute influence functions is sequentially using the [SequentialInfluenceCalculator][pydvl.influence.influence_calculator].
+The simplest way to scale the computation of influence functions is using the convenience class [SequentialInfluenceCalculator][pydvl.influence.influence_calculator].

 This uses a double for-loop to iterate over the batches sequentially